HonIdrial/code-challenges-js/README.md

 easy to that what-the-heck moment we all hate when it happens in the middle of an interview.

-This is a NodeJs project based on the [Express framework](https://expressjs.com/).
+This NodeJs project is based on the [Express framework](https://expressjs.com/).
+[Jest] (https://jestjs.io/) takes care of the testing side of things.

 ## Installation